-Insertion into rocky soils can bend the rods.
-Bent rods should be straightened or replaced as soon as possible since non-parallel rods can introduce error and cause more serious bending or breaking.
+Insertion into rocky soils can lead to bending of the rods.
+Bent rods should be straightened or replaced as soon as possible since non-parallel rods can introduce error and lead to more serious bending or breaking.
 Small bends can often be straightened by hand, but more serious bends may require rod replacement.
 Spare rods can be purchased from Campbell Scientific.

-- Spare 20 cm rods for the CS658 or CS658P sensor - Spare 12 cm rods for the CS659 or CS659P sensor

-Unlike the original HydroSense, the HydroSense II sensors do not support interchangeable rods.
+- Spare 20 cm rods (pn 26483) for the CS658or CS658P sensor - Spare 12 cm rods (pn 10184) for the CS659 or CS659P sensor. - NOTE Unlike the original HydroSense, the HydroSense II sensors do not support interchangeable rods.
 The CS658 and CS658P will only measure accurately with 20 cm rods and the CS659 and CS659P will only measure accurately with 12 cm rods.
 Threads have been mismatched intentionally to ensure that rods are not inadvertently mixed up.
 Please do not attempt to change rod sizes.

 The rods have a hexagonal nut collar.
 When threaded into the sensor body, this collar distributes lateral forces over a relatively large area to reduce rod deformation.
 The procedure for replacing the rods is as follows: